-Life insurance for newlyweds can be a tricky subject, however once the celebrations are over, you may be ready to discuss how you can protect each other financially if the worst was to happen.
+Life insurance for newlyweds can be a tricky subject, however, once the celebrations are over, you may be ready to discuss how you can protect each other financially if the worst were to happen.

 Particularly during this chapter of your lives, when you may be considering buying a home or starting a family.